Noble Research Lab

 University of Washington

 Our research group develops and applies computational techniques for modeling and understanding biological processes at the molecular level.
 Our research emphasizes the application of statistical and machine learning techniques, such as hidden Markov models and support vector machines.
-We apply these techniques to various types of biological data, including DNA and protein sequence data, as well as gene expression data from microarray experiments.
+We apply these techniques to various types of biological data, including protein and DNA sequences, data from high-throughput genomic assays such as ChIP-seq and Hi-C, and tandem mass spectrometry.
 We are currently developing methods for analyzing shotgun proteomics data, for characterizing protein function, structure and interactions, and for understanding the structure and regulatory influence of chromatin.

 Click here for older pictures.

 Brief bios of current and former lab members